joinpursuit/Pursuit-Core-DSA/bitsBytesNumberSystems/README.md

 - Bit
 - Byte

+### 0. Review

+Follow the link [here](https://itunes.apple.com/us/book/intro-to-app-development-with-swift/id1118575552?mt=11) and get the iBook titled "Intro to App Development with Swift"

+Download the zip file at the link [here](https://developer.apple.com/sample-code/swift/downloads/app-dev-curriculum.zip)

+Open the file titled "02\_Naming.Playground" and go to Lesson 2 in the iBook.
+Complete the exercises in the playground.

 ### 1. Number Types

 We saw in class yesterday that we will primarily work with two number types in Swift.
 Those two are: